-Bars, bookstores, coffee shops and private parties have all been venues for Lucky Overton Music, but he has also played at many large events including: Pickin' in The Pines-Acoustic and Bluegrass Festival, The Flagstaff Music Festival, The Arizona Governor's Banquet and The Flagstaff Folk Festival.
-Lucky has also shared the stage with many talents including Hillstomp, Rafe Sweet, Right on John, Rand Anderson, Annie Vergnetti, Andrew Laugher, and Big Jon Myers.
+Lucky Overton has also played at many large events including Pickin' in The Pines-Acoustic and Bluegrass Festival, The Flagstaff Music Festival, Fort Garland Fun Fest, The Arizona Governor's Banquet and The Festival in the Clouds.
+Lucky has also shared the stage with many talents including Hillstomp, The Apache Creek Fiddlers, Right on John, Rand Anderson, Annie Vergnetti, Ruben Dominguez, Bob Phillips, Matt Wellman, and Ben Tillman.

 "It's soulful Americana!
 It's like driving through the desert at midnight with no headlights and disappearing into the distant rhythm of heartbreak, hope and desperation.
 I am the bastard son of Gram Parsons and Aretha Franklin.
 I'm Ray Charles with a guitar in a country bar.
 I'm soulful, I'm white, and I'm Dylan doing nothing but Nashville Skyline.
 It's the music that makes you feel like Sam Cook, Hank Williams and Otis Redding are still alive."

 "Lucky Overton is a singer-songwriter who strives for a perfect mix of Alternative Country and Soul.
 As a fan of performers such as The Rolling Stones, John Prine, Ray Charles and Otis Redding, whose music largely defined his life; it became quickly evident to this musician that he had to create his own "Soulful Americana" sound guided by these influences.
 He does that very cleverly on this CD "College Town", with 10 songs intended to create an image of his life and his emotions spanning the period from his 20th year to present.